 Horizontal gaze nystagmus is the most difficult test for law enforcement officers to administer.
 It’s frequently incorrectly interpreted and incorrectly administered.
 Additionally, unfortunately it’s frequently relied on when determining whether the officer will arrest the subject for operating while intoxicated.
 Obviously these factors are all problematic.
-The dedicated drunk driving attorneys at Meyer Van Severen, S.C. understand the test and how to challenge it.
+The dedicated drunk driving attorneys at Van Severen Law Office understand the test and how to challenge it.

 Finally, upon an arrest for drunk driving, contact our firm immediately.
 Our drunk driving defense attorneys regularly defend individuals facing drunk driving charges.
 Whether it’s your first offense, your tenth, or anywhere in between, we can help.
 Certainly call us at (414) 270-0202 at your earliest convenience.

 What is horizontal gaze nystagmus?